SkoolNotes/Taproot/2020ENG201/KBhENG201HODEssayPlanning.md

 Choose a word, motif, pattern, or character that you’ve noticed throughout the book, and construct an analytical, argumentative essay around it

 ## Evidence bin
+- *"[The african continent] had ceased to be a blank space of delightful mystery … it had become a place of darkness. … But there was in it one river especially … resembling an immense snake uncoiled. "*

 ## Claim Synthesis